Swiss people: Citizenship and naturalization

 With 25% of the population resident aliens, Switzerland has one of the highest ratios of non-naturalized inhabitants in Europe (comparable to the Netherlands; roughly twice the ratio of Germany).
 In 2003, 35,424 residents were naturalized, a number exceeding net population growth.
 Over the 25-year period of 1983 to 2007, 479,264 resident foreigners were naturalized, yearly numbers rising gradually from below 10,000 (0.1%) in the 1980s to above 40,000 (0.6%) in the 2000s.
 Compare the figure of 0.2% (140,795) in the United Kingdom (2004).

 Genetics

 The genetic composition of the Swiss population is similar to that of Central Europe in general.
-Switzerland is on one hand at the crossroads of several prehistoric migrations, while on the other hand the Alps acted as a refuge in some cases.
+On the one hand, Switzerland at the crossroads of several prehistoric migrations; on the other hand, the Alps acted as a refuge in some cases.
 Genetic studies found the following haplogroups to be prevalent: